-Located 115km or 1.5 hours from Calais, Lille is great destination for a short weekend driving road trip from London.
+Located 115 km or 1.5 hours drive from Calais, 225 km or 2.5 hours from Paris, Lille is great destination for a short weekend driving road trip from London or Paris.
 It is known as the “Capital of Flanders” and the Flemish influence on architecture, design and art are well preserved in the old town.

 A stroll at Parc de la Citadelle and Lille Zoo